nathandstory/ComfyUI-AIO-Blackwell/README.md

 ## Note on SageAttention
 To use the speed improvements, simply add the **"Patch Sage Attention"** node to your ComfyUI workflows right before the ksampler.
 The library is already installed and ready to go.

+To get the sage attention patch node do this:
+Launch ComfyUI.
+Click Manager -> Install Custom Nodes.
+Search for KJNodes.
+Install ComfyUI-KJNodes by kijai.
+Restart ComfyUI.